 Spain’s northern coastline – the Costa Verde

 The Costa Verde is ideal for nature lovers.
-It is the most scenic, outdoorsy and best described as modern urban landscapes peppered amongst the mountains and beaches.
+It is the most scenic, outdoorsy, and best described as modern urban landscape peppered amongst the mountains and beaches.

 Temperate weather is the norm, but it’s possible to experience nearly all four seasons in a single day.
 The Costa Verde is very rainy all year long.

 The Costa de Galicia – the Coast of Galicia

 Beginning in Portugal and running nearly 1000 miles / 1500 KM, the Costa de Galicia is where the Atlantic Ocean is Spain’s front yard.
 It’s a popular summer holiday destination for Spaniards.

 Galicia is an autonomous region with its own culture, cuisine, and dialect.

 The capital city, Santiago de Compostela, is roughly 40 minutes inland and nestled amongst the mountains.
 It’s small but vibrant and full of character and tradition.

 The city offers much to do, especially if you love eating, shopping, and sightseeing.

 The Costa de Galicia’s legendary beaches and the smaller Costa da Morte, or Coast of Death, can be found in Coruna.